Zipps/arch/README.md

+# Arch Installation

-My script for a quick install of ArchLinux on a preconfigured system.
+Scripts for a quick install of ArchLinux on a preconfigured system.

+## Instructions

+## Final

+Remove Boot from USB option
+Add BIOS password